Takoma station

-Takoma is a Washington Metro station on the Red Line in the Takoma neighborhood of Washington, D.C., bordering Takoma Park, Maryland.
-The station is considered to be located in part of Takoma Park's Historic District.
+Takoma station is a Washington Metro station on the Red Line in the Takoma neighborhood of Washington, D.C., bordering Takoma Park, Maryland.
+The station is considered to be located in part of the Takoma Park Historic District.
 It is the last station in the District of Columbia on the eastern end of the Red Line heading to Maryland, located east of the intersection of Blair Road NW and Cedar Street NW.
-The station's parking lot and bus stops are accessed from Eastern Avenue NW, which runs along the DC–Maryland line.
+The station's parking lot and bus stops are accessed from Eastern Avenue NW, which runs along the DC–Maryland border line.

 History

 Prior to the opening of Metrorail, the Baltimore and Ohio Railroad (B&O) operated commuter trains that served intra-DC locations, including Takoma Park (this service continues as MARC's Brunswick Line, although the closest station serving the area is in Silver Spring, Maryland).
 Commuter rail service ended before Metrorail service began, and the old shelter for the rail stop was demolished in order to widen the right-of-way to accommodate Metrorail.
 Remnants of the Takoma Park B&O rail stop are visible to the west of the Metro station.
 The original Takoma Park railroad station, located within DC, burned down in 1962.

 Construction of the Metrorail Station took place in the early 1970s, and the station shares architectural features with the other above-ground stations constructed across the system.
 Takoma was among some of the first stations to open in the Metrorail System, less than two years after the system's inauguration on March 27, 1976.
 Service to Takoma began on February 6, 1978.

 In 2017, the station was closed from November 25 to December 10 as part of Metro's Capital Improvement Program.
 The work mainly focused on replacing and repairing existing tracks.

+The station was closed from June 1 to 28, 2024 to allow for construction of the Purple Line.